|The Jolly Contrarian’s Glossary |

 Not only does leverage not mean “use”; it isn’t even a verb.
 It’s a noun: it describes the effect of using a lever on a fulcrum.
 “Lever” is also a noun, though you could at least use that as a verb.
 But you would sound stupid:

 - “Please lever this template to facilitate our discussion”.

 “Leverage” – or “gearing” – came into the lexicon courtesy of the bankers.
 It properly describes the effect of borrowing money to invest: If you have ten pounds and you invest it, you get ten pounds’ worth of return.
-If you borrow ninety, add it to your ten and invest the lot you get one hundred pounds’ worth of return.
-(Buzzword) bingo: you’ve created ten times “leverage” (note: still a noun) on your original investment.
-When the market goes up, leverage makes you look like a hero.
-When it goes down, it takes your shirt with it.
+If you borrow ninety, add it to your ten and invest the lot you get one hundred pounds’ worth of return, minus your borrowing costs of the ninety.
+(Buzzword) bingo: you’ve created “ten times leverage” (note: still a noun) on your original investment.
+The more the market goes up, once it has passed your borrowing costs, the more leverage makes you look like a hero.
+But when it goes down — or just performs worse than your borrowing cost, it takes your shirt with it.

 One times leverage?

 Leverage means the “amplification of an original force”.
 It doesn’t mean “borrowing” (any more than it means “use” or “fill out”), although people frequently misuse it that way.
 As a result, it is a metaphor that doesn’t bear close examination.
 A lever that produces “no leverage” would stop at its fulcrum.
 It wouldn’t lift anything.
 It would be worse than not using a lever at all.